-- quarterly variations in operating results; - · announcements by our customers related to their businesses that could be viewed as impacting their usage of our solutions; - market speculation about whether we are a takeover target or considering a strategic transaction; - activism by any single large stockholder or combination of stockholders; - changes in financial estimates and recommendations by securities analysts; - failure to meet the expectations of securities analysts; - purchases or sales of our stock by our officers and directors; - macro-economic factors; - repurchases of shares of our common stock; - successful cyber-attacks affecting our network or systems; - performance by other companies in our industry; and - geopolitical conditions such as acts of terrorism or military conflicts.
+- quarterly variations in operating results; - announcements by our customers related to their businesses that could be viewed as impacting their usage of our solutions; - market speculation about whether we are a takeover target or considering a strategic transaction; - activism by any single large stockholder or combination of stockholders; - changes in financial estimates and recommendations by securities analysts; - failure to meet the expectations of securities analysts; - purchases or sales of our stock by our officers and directors; - macro-economic factors; - repurchases of shares of our common stock; - successful cyber-attacks affecting our network or systems; - performance by other companies in our industry; and - geopolitical conditions such as acts of terrorism or military conflicts.

 Furthermore, our revenue, particularly that portion attributable to usage of our solutions beyond customer commitments, can be difficult to forecast, and, as a result, our quarterly operating results can fluctuate substantially.
-This concern is particularly acute with respect to our media and commerce customers for which holiday sales are a key but unpredictable driver of usage of our solutions.
+This concern is particularly acute with respect to our media and commerce customers.
 In the future, our customer contracting models may change to move away from a committed revenue structure to a "pay-as-you-go" approach.
 The absence of a minimum revenue commitment would make it easier for customers to stop doing business with us, which would create additional challenges with our forecasting processes.
 Because a significant portion of our cost structure is largely fixed in the short-term, revenue shortfalls tend to have a disproportionately negative impact on our profitability.
 If we announce revenue or profitability results that do not meet or exceed our guidance or make changes in our guidance with respect to future operating results, our stock price may decrease significantly as a result.